aulonvishesella/Hackerrank/README.md

 # Hackerrank
-My solution to hackerrank questions using Java
+My Java solutions to a variety of hackerrank questions